 Your housing assignment is based on the date your contract and payment are received by Housing and Dining Services, the information provided on the contract and space availability.
-Final decisions on hall, room and roommate assignments are made by the department.
+Final decisions on housing assignments are made by Housing and Dining Services Staff.

 Assignment requests only indicate preferences.
 Although an attempt is made to accommodate all requests, there is no guarantee.
 The contract is not for a particular space or type of housing.

 Assignments will be emailed to the resident’s K-State email address prior to the expected arrival date.